fupicat/frung/README.md

 ### Ideas

 - Use folder middlewares to protect all routes with authentication.
+- Populate the `req` object with data fetched in the middleware to declutter your template files.
 - Use [Multer](https://www.npmjs.com/package/multer) to handle form submissions and file uploads on a per-route basis.
 - Create whatever logging behavior you want.

 ## Plugins

 Plugins are simply JavaScript files placed in the `plugins` directory.
-Each plugin is a CommonJS module that exports functions or objects that can be used within your routes through the `plugins` object.
+Each plugin is a CommonJS module that can be used within your routes through the `plugins` object.
 For example, if you create a file at `plugins/examplePlugin.js` with the following content:

 ```js
 module.exports = {